 - Neuromuscular incl.
 Muscular Dystrophies, Myopathies & Neuropathies

 - Peadiatric Neurology

-We generally aim to award at least one grant in each category, and usually fund research in institutions (universities, hospitals, and other research establishments) across all states.
+The quality of the proposed research is judged according to internationally benchmarked criteria of scientific quality and significance & innovation.
+We aim to award at least one grant in each category, and usually fund research in institutions (universities, hospitals, or other research establishments) across all states.

 Unfortunately, every year we receive many more outstanding applications than we can fund.
 But until we have the money to issue more grants, our funding process allows us to maximise our impact by selecting the highest quality projects.The winners are announced in October and their project summaries are published in our summer BrainWaves newsletter.
 You can subscribe to our newsletter to read all about these promising new projects.

 Supporting the future of Australian research

 Despite many advances over the years, there is still so much we don’t know about the brain.
 It is one of the most complex organs in the human body, and our questions won’t be answered through any single research project.